 Can you?
 In this world where we are always on, is it possible to draw a line in the proverbial sand and give yourself that desired balance?
-To feel like you have mastered being super employee and super (mom/dad/spouse/partner/person)?
+Is it possible to feel like you have mastered being a super employee and super (mom/dad/spouse/partner/person)?

 Communicate.
-Create clear lines of communication and schedule your “check ins”.
+Create clear lines of communication and schedule your “check-ins.”
 This is very important if you’ve taken time off.
 For my most recent vacation, I had one thing that I felt was “unfinished” before I left.
-While I’m a gal that likes to clear the decks before I go, I did take 15 minutes each morning while having my coffee to scan email for updates on this one thing.
-I had a plan to forward that action item to someone in the office, who could take action.
+While I’m a gal that likes to clear the decks before I go, I did take 15 minutes each morning while having my coffee to scan my email for updates on this one thing.
+I had a plan to forward that to-do to someone in the office, who could take action.
 And while I saw there were a billion other emails that I could clear, I left them, limiting myself to that one thing that I had to check on.

 Note:The postings on this site are my own and do not necessarily reflect those of Marriott International